“One option is not really an option”

 HobsonschoiceHobson’s choice

-You’re probably familiar with the Paradox of Choice (if not check Barry Schwartz TED-talk); “The more options to choose from, the fewer people make a choice” (and it leads to unhappier people…).
+You’re probably familiar with the Paradox of Choice (if not check Barry Schwartz TED-talk); “The more options to choose from, the less people make a choice” (and it leads to unhappier people…).

 A Hobson’s choice is a choice with one option that you can choose to take, or not.
 So if you offer a customer a product, he has a Hobson’s choice; “buy the product, or don’t buy it”.
 Unfortunately for you, most online customers don’t buy.
 The Hobson+1 effect is one way to counter this habit of ‘unconverting customers’.